 5. University of Calgary Cumming School of Medicine

-• Admissions: Holistic, diverse backgrounds welcomed
+• Encourages diverse backgrounds

 6. McMaster University Michael G. DeGroote School of Medicine

-• Admissions: Strong focus on CASPer and MMI
+• Strong focus on CASPer and MMI

-• Out-of-Province: No preference
+• No preference for any province

 4 Tips to Improve Your Chances